 The MDCA will be running raffles during the evening with all funds raised being used by the MDCA for projects that benefit the community

-Quiz Night March 2020 flyer.
-(63 KB PDF) Same info as above but with better layout and formatting.
+Quiz Night Friday 12 March 2021 (37 KB Docx) Same info as above but with better layout and formatting.

 There was a great turnout for the Sand Sculpture event on Anniversary Day 2021.
 (17 photos) There were contributions from many, ranging from little kids making their own sandcastles to small groups and family groups creating elaborate sculptures.
 Even the Corona Virus made an appearance (but safely, thank goodness 😎).
 It was fun for all!